Build-week-picmetric2/DS9_picmetric2/README.md

     - Contains all supporting functions for detected object box formatting.
     - Takes in an image object or URL and returns a series of label predictions and their certainty values.

-### picmetric2_notebooks
+### Picmetric2_notebooks
-    - Notebook version of models, functionality testing only.
+    - IPYNB version of models, for functionality testing only.
     - Includes resnet50 model for comparison testing; not deployed.

 # Data Science Team